bigeasy/cadence/diary.md

 The signifier `}, function (error) {` can *mean* something, dag-gummit!

+**Update**: What about swallowing the error, like when a directory already exists?
+Can we not provide function?
+Or do we ask that the user create a `ignore` function?

 ### Error Handling

 I'd decided to have a separate function that was called for an error, but